homy-newfs8/esphome-sesame3/docs/README.md

 [ESPHome](https://esphome.io/) Smart Lock component for CANDYHOUSE [SESAME 5](https://jp.candyhouse.co/products/sesame5) / [SESAME 5 PRO](https://jp.candyhouse.co/products/sesame5-pro) / [SESAME bot](https://jp.candyhouse.co/products/sesame3-bot) / SESAME 3 / SESAME 4 / SESAME Bike, control via Bluetooth LE

-## Warning: Before use this component

-This component does not use the standard `BTClient` functionality of ESPHome.
-Therefore, this component cannot coexist with other BLE components in ESPHome.
-Use this module on a separate ESP32 device.
+> [!NOTE] This component does not use ESPHome's built-in `BTClient`
+> functionality.
+Therefore, this component cannot coexist with other BLE
+> components in the same ESP32.
+Use this component in a separate ESP32 device
+> from other BLE components.

 # Setup this component